ideonella/ideonella.github.io/social.md

 ### Ship to Vell {#ship-to-vell}

-Every __Wednesday__ and __Sunday__ we meet up on the __Velia__ docks and make a platoon.
+Every <b>Wednesday</b> and <b>Sunday</b> we meet up on the <b>Velia</b> docks and make a platoon.
 We make conversation and have a leisurely sail up to Vell.
 Then, we frantically dive down and swim back up avoiding Vell's insta-kill abilities!
 This boss has a rare chance to drop Vell's heart.
 The item sells for around 12 billion silver!

 Vell is a world boss.
 We must leave on the half hour sharp in order to make it on time!
 {: .critical}